agplusman/kata-gpt/kata.md

 G. Design a schema and if necessary show how you would uncouple the schema for microservices.
 Develop a Structurizr sequence diagram.

 H. Architectural decision records (ADRs)
 Use the guide in the attached ADR.txt to document all the key decisions made in steps A through G (one ADR per decision) using the ADR.txt framework attached.
 In addition, write one for each component.
+Format as markdown.

 I. Create a story arc covering our solution using the framework in story.txt by providing a one sentence for each of the 10 points.